FizzBuzz791/thrifty/README.md

 - namespace
 - required
 - optional

-Future plans include adding in intellisense options and further keywords.
+- double
+- i64
+- i32
+- bool
+- string (code in place, commented out as it's causing exceptions/conflicts, need to investigate further).

 Much of the credit goes to the Ook Implementation Sample created by Microsoft.

 It should be considered BETA and is released as-is.
 Feel free to contribute by creating a pull request.
 Any issues can also be raised via GitHub.